rylanharper/nitrogen-docs/guide/shopify-setup.md

 ## Metafields

 This template uses metafields to make working with custom data in Shopify easier.
-To enable product metafields, navigate to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:
+To enable product metafields, navigate to `Settings` → `Metafields and Metaobjects` → `Products` and add the following product metafield definitions:

 1. `filter_color`: This is a metaobject (list of entries) metafield that references the `Color Swatch` metaobject.
 Ensures general color names, hexcodes, or images can be associated with a product for filtering on collection pages.
 2. `matching_colors`: This is a product (list of products) metafield that connects to products with matching colors.
 Provides full access to the referenced product's data, which is ideal for checking availability, options, media, and more.